iggyvolz/PolishEngine/World3D/World3D.md

 # Overview
-This document describes the World object type.
+This document describes the World3D object type.

 # Purpose
-A World object is a 3-dimensional Euclidean space.
+A World3D object is a 3-dimensional Euclidean space.
 It is indexed by three IEEE-754 floating point coordinates.

 # Properties
 ## Singleton